Typescript sdk

 Overview

 The Inkeep CLI is the primary tool for interacting with the Inkeep Agent Framework.
-It allows you to push agent configurations and interact with your multi-agent system.
+It allows you to push Agent configurations and interact with your multi-agent system.

 Installation